JakeSteam/blog-personal/_drafts/2024-01-10-android-game-reviews-dec23.md

 ---
-title: "4 Android games I've enjoyed lately: Riddle Zen, Smashing Simulator, Idle Game 1 📲"
+title: "3 Android games I've enjoyed lately: Riddle Zen, Smashing Simulator, Idle Game 1 📲"
 author: Jake Lee
 layout: post
-image: /assets/images/2023/nov-games-banner.png
+image: /assets/images/2024/dec23games.png
 tags:
     - Android
     - Gaming
 ---

 Okay yes, I'm still playing Idle Iktah primarily.
 However, I've managed to spare a moment or two for other Android games!
-Here's the 4 I've enjoyed in the last few months.
+Here's the 3 I've enjoyed in the last few months of 2023.

 The games are in descending order of "fun", and might contain mild spoilers: